Correlated Proxies: A New Definition and Improved Mitigation for Reward Hacking: Defining Reward Hacking

 We also study RLHF, in which LLMs are optimized based on a reward function learned from human preferences.
 Following \citet{gao_scaling_2022} and \citet{coste_reward_2024}, we use a large (more robust) reward model as the true reward function and a smaller (less robust) one as the proxy.
-Finally, as an interpretable and illustrative example, we include the tomato-watering gridworld from \citet{leike_ai_2017}.
-In this environment, a robot that waters tomatoes receives true reward depending on how many plants are watered; however, the proxy additionally rewards the robot for standing in a sprinkler where it appears all the tomatoes are watered.
+Finally, as an interpretable and illustrative example, we include the tomato-watering AI safety gridworld from \citet{leike_ai_2017}.
 Besides the gridworld, all of our environments reflect complex, realistic tasks with large or infinite state state spaces.
-To test our definition of reward hacking, we construct a natural base policy for each of the five environments.
-See Appendix \ref{sec:env_details} for more details about the environments and base policies.
+We construct a natural reference policy for each of the five environments; see Appendix \ref{sec:env_details} for more details about the environments and reference policies.

-The top row of Figure~\ref{fig:reward_correlation} shows the distribution of true and proxy reward values for state-action pairs sampled from these base policies in each environment.
+The top row of Figure~\ref{fig:reward_correlation} shows the distribution of true and proxy reward values for state-action pairs sampled from these reference policies in each environment.
 We find that in all cases, the proxy rewards correlate with the true reward, satisfying our definition of a correlated proxy.
-The middle row of Figure~\ref{fig:reward_correlation} shows the result of optimizing for the proxies: for each environment, we plot the distribution of true and proxy reward values for state-action pairs reached by a policy optimized on the proxy reward via RL.
-In all cases, we see that the true reward drops significantly compared to the base policy.
+Furthermore, when optimizing the proxies, we see that the true reward drops significantly compared to the reference policy.
 Thus, these intuitive cases of reward hacking are captured by Definition~\ref{definition:reward_hacking}.